 Backfill to subgrade level under berms and to presealing level elsewhere shall be included in the rates for the scheduled item being backfilled (e.g. pipe installation, fire hydrant).
-Final surfacing is paid under a separate item, except where detailed in both clauses 15.4 and 16.5 - Measurement of Work.
+Final surfacing is paid under a separate item, except where detailed in both clauses 15.4 and 16.5 - Measurement of Works and Basis of Payment.